johnthad/my-app/README.md

 - Use common Lit decorators like `@customElement`, `@property`, etc.

 - Write a version of this app using TypeScript.
-Gee, aren't all the cook kids using it?
+Gee, aren't all the cool kids using it?